tejuscs/ADBD-Labs/adb-kms/adb-kms.md

 ## Task 1: Create a Vault and Key in OCI Vault service

-The first step is for a security admin responsible for all encryption keys to login to the OCI Vault service and create a Vault for storing autonomous database keys.
+The first step is for a security admin responsible for all encryption keys to login to the OCI Vault service and create a Vault for storing Autonomous AI Database keys.
 Oracle Vault is an OCI service for storing encryption keys, certificates and other secrets.
 Keys are stored in a FIPS-140 Security Level 3 certified HSM module.
 Check out [OCI Vault documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/KeyManagement/Concepts/keyoverview.htm) for details.

 - Log in to your OCI tenancy and navigate to the Vault service from the main hamburger menu.